If you know your bags then you’d be familiar with Longchamp‘s iconic Le Pliage, a quintessential travel essential.

 On Longchamp’s iconic Le Pliage and her other favourites

 Le Pliage is a real phenomenon.
-It is a universal accessory that has been sporting its elegant simplicity around the world for more than 20 years now.
+It is a universal accessory that has been sporting its elegant simplicity worldwide.
 The success of this bag comes from its unique, recognisable design.
-It is made out of light and strong material and each season it brings new colours.
+It is made out of light and strong material, and each season it brings new colours.
 To me, it symbolises all of Longchamp’s craftsmanship expertise and timeless luxury that transcends borders and generations.
 Besides this, I also love the Le Pliage® Cuir bag or one from our Roseau line.
 They do embody what is, in my opinion, a truly timeless bag.

 On keeping Longchamp, a family-owned independent business